Oliver’s Army Assistance and Therapy Dogs is a Registered Scottish Charity SC048628

 • Dogs must be over 18 months of age and no older than 6 years old before passing the Therapy Assessment.

-• Our Therapy dogs can only work for 1 hour and must rest for another hour before doing another session.
+• Our Therapy dogs can only work for 1 hour and must rest for another hour before doing another session, no more than 3 sessions a day.

 • Females should not work while in season, whelping or caring for newborn puppies.